Don’t think you have time to start studying, think again…

-With the rise of online and distance learning, and a number of institutions offering classroom courses closer to home, there are more and more flexible options to fit studying into our precious schedules.
-There’s even a range of free courses, meaning whatever your financial situation, there’s a course for you.
+With the rise of online and distance learning, and a number of institutions offering classroom courses closer to home, there are more and more flexible options to fit studying around busy schedules.
+There’s even a range of free courses, meaning whatever your financial situation, there’s something out there to suit you.

 Online & Distance learning

-Online learning is essentially study that is completed entirely online, with all of your learning resources and material accessible via the internet (some exams will be held at a local exam centre).
+Online learning is completed entirely online, with all of your learning resources and material accessible via the internet (although some exams may still be held at a local exam centre).

-Distance learning is similar in that resources are often accessible via the internet, but you will also usually receive course material and may be required to attend occasional tutorials.
+Distance learning is similar in that resources are often accessible via the internet, but you’ll also usually receive course material (such as books), and may be required to attend occasional tutorials.

 ‘Why tie yourself to attending classes when you can enjoy greater flexibility and gain your new professional qualification your way?’ – Home Learning College